Sapporo Itinerary for First-Timers (3 or 5 Days)

 Morning Activities

-Begin your second day in Sapporo by venturing beyond the city center to explore the region’s natural beauty.
-A visit to the **Sapporo Art Park** is an excellent way to start your day.
+Begin your second day in Sapporo by venturing beyond the city center to explore the region's natural beauty.
+A visit to the Sapporo Art Park (admission: free for outdoor areas; 600 yen / $4.10 USD for the indoor sculpture gallery, open 9:45-17:00) is an excellent way to start your day.
 This expansive park combines art installations with the natural landscape, offering a unique cultural experience.
 Moreover, you can explore various sculptures and craft workshops available throughout the park.
-It’s a perfect blend of nature and art, giving you a refreshing start to your day.
-Therefore, allocate at least two to three hours to fully appreciate this artistic haven.
+Allocate at least two to three hours to fully appreciate this artistic haven.
+Take the subway to Makomanai Station, then bus #12 (about 15 minutes).

 Midday Exploration & Lunch

-After immersing yourself in art, head towards the **Shiroi Koibito Park**, a confectionery theme park dedicated to the famous Shiroi Koibito cookies.
+After immersing yourself in art, head towards the Shiroi Koibito Park (admission: 800 yen / $5.50 USD, open 10:00-17:00), a confectionery theme park dedicated to the famous Shiroi Koibito cookies.
 This delightful destination offers more than just sweets; it provides insights into the cookie-making process and features beautiful gardens and charming European-style buildings.
-Enjoy lunch at the park’s café, savoring delicious pastries and light meals.
-In addition, this unique location offers a whimsical experience, making it a must-visit for both adults and children.
+Enjoy lunch at the park's cafe, savoring delicious pastries and light meals.
+Take the Tozai subway line to Miyanosawa Station, then walk 7 minutes.

 Afternoon Adventures

-In the afternoon, take a scenic drive to **Otaru**, a charming port town located a short distance from Sapporo.
+In the afternoon, take the JR train to Otaru (about 45 minutes, 750 yen / $5.15 USD one-way), a charming port town located a short distance from Sapporo.
 Otaru is famous for its beautifully preserved canal area, glassworks, and seafood.
-Walk along the canal, visit the Otaru Music Box Museum, and explore the local craft shops.
-Don’t miss the chance to try fresh seafood at Otaru’s vibrant seafood market.
-Additionally, Otaru provides a picturesque escape from the city, showcasing Hokkaido’s coastal charm and rich maritime history.
+Walk along the canal, visit the Otaru Music Box Museum (free entry), and explore the local craft shops along Sakaimachi Street.
+Don't miss the chance to try fresh seafood at Otaru's vibrant seafood market — a plate of fresh sushi runs about 1,500-3,000 yen ($10-$20 USD).
+Additionally, Otaru provides a picturesque escape from the city, showcasing Hokkaido's coastal charm and rich maritime history.

 Evening Experiences

 As the day winds down, return to Sapporo and experience its vibrant nightlife.
-Head to **Susukino**, Sapporo’s entertainment district, known for its wide array of restaurants, bars, and entertainment venues.
+Head to Susukino, Sapporo's entertainment district, known for its wide array of restaurants, bars, and entertainment venues.
 Choose from various dining options, from traditional Japanese cuisine to international flavors.
-Alternatively, explore Sapporo’s nightlife with a guided tour.
-In other words, the bustling atmosphere of Susukino offers a memorable end to your day of exploration.
-Consequently, it is a perfect place to unwind and enjoy Sapporo’s urban energy.
+Alternatively, explore Sapporo's nightlife with a guided tour.
+The bustling atmosphere of Susukino offers a memorable end to your day of exploration.

 Insider Tips & Final Thoughts